phpscott/open-source/FilmhubIngestor/README.md

 **Additional Actions**

 - "full": This runs all the above events.
-- "fulls3": This runs all the above events.
+- "fulls3": This runs all the above events and uses the aws-cli s3 command to do it.
 - "build": This will create directories in the data folder.
 This requires the data folder to be `chmod 777`.
 - "sysinit": This will do a quick check on if certain functions that are used in this script are available.